 The plan highlights service gaps and challenges, investigates best practices from around the state and beyond and recommends strategies to improve access to transportation throughout the state.
 It focuses on delivering transportation service to people with special needs, those who are unable to transport themselves due to physical or mental limitations, income or age.

 - Assist community and social service agencies with coordination at the state level under policies authorized by the Legislature and directed by state law and federal rules.

 - Address statewide deficiencies and identify projects that cross service areas or jurisdictions.

-- Align the plan with Moving Washington, the state's proven initative for an integrated, 21st century transportation system that foucses on corridor solutions by operating efficiently, adding capacity strategically and managing demand.
+- Align the plan with Moving Washington, the state's proven initiative for an integrated, 21st century transportation system focused on corridor solutions by operating efficiently, adding capacity strategically and managing demand.

 - Leverage opportunities for additional federal funding from other federal discretionary programs.

 - Documentation of transportation needs specific to older adults, people with disabilities and those with low income.